 Thank you for your question.
 I understand you are in a difficult situation.

 Acupuncture and Chinese medicine can be very effctive for improving gastric motility and the treatment of constipation.
-Because TCM is a holistic medicine, it works to help improve overall health.
+Because acupuncture is a holistic medicine, it works to help improve overall health.

 I recommend you find an acupuncturist in your area who also is trained in Chinese herbs.
 Herbs can be very effective for constipation as well.
 Your practicioner will be able to research if there are known herb drug interactions for their formula.